-STUDENTS WHO ENTERED NINTH GRADE IN 2010-2011 SCHOOL YEAR Subject Area Graduation Requirements of 24- Credit Program Graduation Requirements of Three-Year, 18-credit College Preparatory Program Graduation Requirements of Three-Year, 18-credit Career Preparatory Program English 4 credits with major concentration in composition, reading for information and literature 4 credits with major concentration in composition and literature 4 credits with major concentration in composition and literature Mathematics 4 credits, one of which must be Algebra 1 or an equivalent course or series of courses or a higher-level mathematics course, and one of which must be Geometry or an equivalent course.
-4 credits at the Algebra 1 level or above from the list of courses that qualify for state university (SUS) admission and Geometry or a series of equivalent courses.
-4 credits, one of which must be Algebra 1 and Geometry or a series of equivalent courses.
-Science 3 credits in science, two of which must have a laboratory component.
-3 credits in science, two of which must have a laboratory component.
-3 credits in science, two of which must have a laboratory component.
-Social Studies 1 credit world history 1 credit United States history .5 credit United States government .5 credit economics 1 credit world history 1 credit United States history .5 credit United States government .5 credit economics 1 credit world history 1 credit United States history .5 credit United States government .5 credit economics World (Foreign) Language Not required for high school graduation, but required for admission into state universities (2 credits of same language) 2 credits in the same language or demonstrated proficiency in a second language Not required
+Graduation Graduation Requirements of Graduation Subject Area Requirements of 24- Credit Program Three Year, 18-Credit College Preparatory Program Requirements of Three Year, 18-Credit Career Preparatory Program English 4 credits with major concentration in composition, reading for information, and literature 4 credits with major concentration in composition and literature 4 credits with major concentration in composition and literature Mathematics 4 credits, one of which must be Algebra 1 or its equivalent and one of which must be Geometry or its equivalent 4 credits, one of which must be Algebra 1 and one of which must be Geometry or its equivalent 4 credits, one of which must be Algebra 1 or its equivalent and one of which must be Geometry or its equivalent Science 3 credits in science, two of which must have a laboratory component 3 credits in science, two of which must have a laboratory component 3 credits in science, two of which must have a laboratory component Social Studies 1 credit World History 1 credit United States History .5 credit United States Government .5 credit Economics 1 credit World History 1 credit United States History .5 credit United States Government .5 credit Economics 1 credit World History 1 credit United States History .5 credit United States Government .5 credit Economics World Languages Not required for high school graduation; but required for admission into state universities 2 credits in the same language or demonstrated proficiency in a second language Not Required Fine Arts and Performing Arts, Speech and Debate, or 1 credit in Fine or Performing Arts, Speech and Debate, or Practical Arts (eligible courses Not Required Not Required

-Visual and Performing Arts, Speech, Debate, or Practical Arts 1 credit in Dance, Music, Theatre, Visual Art, Speech, Debate, or Practical Arts (eligible courses specified in CCD) Not required Not required Physical Education 1 credit in physical education to include the integration of health Not required Not required Electives 8 credits 2 credits 3 credits in single vocational/career education program and 1 elective credit OR 3 credits in single career/technical certificate dual enrollment and 1 elective credit OR 5 credits in vocational/career education courses (including 3 credits in one sequential CTE program) TOTAL 24 credits 18 credits 18 credits State Assessment Requirements Passing scores on the Grade 10 FCAT2.0 Reading or scores on a standardized test that are concordant with the passing scores on the FCAT (ACT or SAT) Passing scores on the Grade 10 FCAT2.0 Reading or scores on a standardized test that are concordant with the passing scores on the FCAT (ACT or SAT) Passing scores on the Grade 10 FCAT2.0 Reading or scores on a standardized test that are concordant with the passing scores on the FCAT (ACT or SAT) Grade Point Average (GPA) Requirements Cumulative GPA of 2.0 on a 4.0 scale Cumulative GPA of 3.5 on a 4.0 scale in required courses and earn weighted or unweighted grade that earns at least 3.0 points or its equivalent in each of the 18 required credits Cumulative weighted GPA of 3.0 on a 4.0 scale in required courses and a weighted or unweighted grade that earns at least 2.0 points or its equivalent in each of the 18 required credits
+Practical Arts specified in Course Code Directory) Physical Education 1 credit in Physical Education to include the integration of Health Not Required Not Required Electives 8 credits 2 credits in electives 3 credits in single vocational/career education program and 1 elective credit or 3 credits in single career/technical certificate dual enrollment and 1 elective credit or 4 credits in vocational/career education (including 3 credits in one sequential career and technical education program) Total 24 credits 18 credits 18 credits Grade Point Average (GPA) Requirements Cumulative GPA of 2.0 on a 4.0 scale Cumulative GPA of 3.5 on a 4.0 scale in required courses and a weighted or unweighted grade that earns at least 3.0 points or its equivalent in each of the 18 required credits Cumulative weighted GPA of 3.0 on a 4.0 scale in the required courses and a weighted or unweighted grade that earns at least 2.0 points or its equivalent in each of the 18 required credits StatePassing scores on the Grade 10 FCAT 2.0 Reading or scores on a standardized test thatAssessmentis concordant with passing scores on the FCAT (ACT or SAT).
+Algebra 1 EOCRequirementsAssessment is required and the results will count as 30 percent of the final course grade, if enrolled.
+Special Notes • All courses earned toward the three-year, 18-credit college preparatory program must satisfy admission requirements for the State University System.
+To determine which courses meet State University System admission requirements, please use the Comprehensive Course Table.
+At least 6 of the 18 credits must be completed in courses that include dual enrollment, AP, IB, AICE, or are specifically listed as rigorous by the Florida Department of Education.